Inxects1/BrickadiaModLoader/README.md

 ## Configuration Files

+The mod loader stores its configuration files in your mods folder:

-- `config.ini` - Stores your Brickadia installation path and mods storage location
+- `[Mods Folder]/config.ini` - Stores your Brickadia installation path and mods storage location
-- `mods.json` - Keeps track of all installed mods and their states
+- `[Mods Folder]/mods.json` - Keeps track of all installed mods and their states

+**Default Location:** `%USERPROFILE%\BrickadiaModLoader\Mods\`

+This keeps all mod-related data organized in one place!

 ## Troubleshooting